vincentbarr/vincentbarr.github.com/experiments.md

 ###Purpose
 1. Learn something.
 2. Have answers to the following questions:
-_2.1.
+    2.1.
 Is there value in following 4 specific bloggers?
-_2.2.
+    2.2.
 Does this give me any insight into what subscriptions I can remove from my overwhelming list of RSS subscriptions (that I don't even look at)?
-Update: Yes.
-Sorry, Moby.
-No go.
-_2.3.
+    2.3.
 Is regular readership of a small number of select blogs superior to 'sprawl', or discovering content via social media channels, news aggregators, and newsletters?
 If so, in what ways?
-_2.4.
+    2.4.
 Do I feel I learn and/or retain more about a subject when I read about it daily for 30 days?
-_2.5.
+    2.5.
 Is this something I should do more of?
-_2.6.
+    2.6.
 Is reading a blog for 5-7 days each day a good way to evaluate the quality of a feed and my interest in the subject?
-_2.7.
+    2.7.
 Will this make me a better writer?  (how to measure the quality of one's writing is another experiment entirely)

 ###Assumptions:
 1. The authors produce thoughtful content